This content has been machine translated dynamically.

-To enable IP reputation using CLI, you can use the following commands:
+To enable or disable IP reputation using CLI, you can use the following commands:

 The following examples show how you can add an application firewall policy using the PI expression to identify malicious addresses.
-You can use the built-in profiles, or add a new profile, or configure an existing profile to invoke the desired action when a request matches a policy match.
+You can use the built-in profiles, or add a profile, or configure an existing profile to invoke the desired action when a request matches a policy match.

 Examples 3 and 4 show how to create a policy dataset to generate a Black (to be blocked) or White (to be allowed) list of IP addresses.

 The following command creates a policy that identifies malicious IP addresses and block the request if a match is triggered: